IKEDAI1014/IKEDAI1014/README.md

 - 👋 Hi, I’m @ikedai1014
 - 👀 I’m interested in ...
-Embedded Systems, Computer Science, Networking
+Reinforcement Learning
 - 🌱 I’m currently learning ...
-Embedded Systems, Computer Science
+Reinforcement Learning
 - 👯 I’m looking to collaborate on ... same as above
 - 📫 How to reach me ... discord(ikedai), twitter(ikedai1014)